PhysikaTeam/PhysIKA-website/content/en/docs/Examples/Fluids/_index.md

 ---
-title: "Working with Ponycopters"
+title: "Particle-based Fluid Simulation"
-linkTitle: "Working with Ponycopters"
+linkTitle: "Particle-based Fluid Simulation"
 date: 2017-01-05
 description: >
   A short lead description about this section page.
 Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.